 Over the last several weeks, Just Peace Advocates joined with Independent Jewish Voices and others, to urge Member of the Ontario Legislature to reject the flawed Bill 168, the Combating Antisemitism Act, at its second reading.
-Shamefully, today not one Ontario MPPs followed through to reject this Bill, with the Bill passing with a 55-0 vote.
+Shamefully, today not a single Ontario MPPs followed through to reject this Bill, with the Bill passing with a 55-0 vote.

 See Independent Jewish Voices release in this regard HERE.

 This Bill if it passes third reading would implement a definition of antisemitism that conflates antisemitism with legitimate criticism of Israel.